Last Updated on

 The nuances of doing exercises

 Knowledge of technology is not everything.
-You should consider a number of secrets of a dumbbell bench press (barbell), lying upside down.
+You should consider some secrets of a dumbbell bench press (barbell), lying upside down.
 There are several of them:

 - in the highest position, compress the pectoral muscles and fix them in this position for a couple of seconds;

 - try to avoid “swinging” the bar when lowering or lifting it.
 Watch its movement – it should occur only in the horizontal plane.
-In addition, in no case should you push the bar forward;
+Besides, in no case should you push the bar forward;

 - work in such a way that the projectile drops twice slower than it rises;